ANDREA M. TRESCOT, MD, DABIPP, FIPP, CIPS

 She has authored and co-authored many book-chapters and papers in chronic pain management.

-ANETTE ZAHAROFF, MD, FAAPMR
+ANNETTE ZAHAROFF, MD, FAAPMR

 Dr. Zaharoff is a sports medicine physician in private practice in San Antonio, Texas.
 She created The Non-Surgical Center of Texas which is a comprehensive center for the evaluation and non-surgical treatment of MSK injuries.
 Dr Zaharoff is board certified in PM&R. Her practice includes prolotherapy, PRP and stem cell injections.
 She serves on the Board of Directors for HHPF and is the current president of the International Association of Regenerative Therapy.
 She is an invited speaker for regenerative medicine courses in the U.S and abroad and has participated as faculty for numerous prolotherapy medical trips.
 She is a former professional tennis player and continues her involvement in tennis by serving as a tournament physician for national and international events.